C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 Protected area / Restricted access field username / password box to restrict access to sites / paths.

 Enable or disable logging of users who either fail or succeed solving the authentication puzzle.
 (Fail2Ban users can use this to ban bots AI tools and IP addresses from the log file)

+Range header filtering Most download / Video streaming sites and services use range headers this allows you to filter and block slowhttp / slowloris attack types

 ## WAF (Web Application Firewall)